zabbix/zabbix/templates/db/oracle_odbc/README.md

  GRANT SELECT ON DBA_TABLESPACE_USAGE_METRICS TO zabbix_mon;
  GRANT SELECT ON DBA_USERS TO zabbix_mon;
  ```
 **Note!
-Be sure that ODBC connects to Oracle with session parameter NLS_NUMERIC_CHARACTERS= '.,' It is important for correct display float numbers in Zabbix.**
+Make sure that ODBC connects to Oracle with session parameter NLS_NUMERIC_CHARACTERS= '.,' It is important for displaying float numbers in Zabbix correctly.**

 2. Install the ODBC driver on the Zabbix server or the Zabbix proxy.
   See Oracle documentation for instructions: https://www.oracle.com/database/technologies/releasenote-odbc-ic.html.

-3. Add new record to odbc.ini
+3. Add a new record to odbc.ini:
 ```
 [$ORACLE.DSN]
 Driver = Oracle 19 ODBC driver